 A browser cookie is a small piece of data that is stored on your device to help websites and mobile apps remember things about you.
 Other technologies, including Web storage and identifiers associated with your device, may be used for similar purposes.
 In this policy, we use the term “cookies” to discuss all of these technologies.

-Cookies are used to protect your Everything in Sport data and account, help us see which features are most popular, counting visitors to a page, improving our users’ experience, keeping our services secure, and to provide you with a better, more intuitive, and satisfying experience.
+Cookies are used to protect your Everything In Sport Ltd data and account, help us see which features are most popular, counting visitors to a page, improving our users’ experience, keeping our services secure, and to provide you with a better, more intuitive, and satisfying experience.

 We use these cookies to remember your settings and preferences and to pre-fill the form fields to make your interactions with the site easier for you.

 We use these cookies to help identify and prevent security risks.